jbracker/polymonad-proofs/README.md

 in version `0.11`.
 If you have problems type checking the code, please contact me.

+Type checking the proof in `Polymonad.Union` is very memory hungry.
+Make sure you have few gigabytes of free RAM when type checking!

 ## Module Structure and Guide

 * **`Haskell` and `Utilities`**: